 North Dakota went big for Trump.
 Now many farmers say they face an uncertain future

-WIMBLEDON, North Dakota -- Spring has arrived early on the prairie west of Fargo.
-Some dirty snow banks are all that remain behind the grain bin where Justin Sherlock is firing up an old tractor to dump feed into a truck.
+WIMBLEDON, N.D. — Spring has arrived early on the prairie west of Fargo.
+Some dirty snowbanks are all that remain behind the grain bin where Justin Sherlock is firing up an old tractor to dump feed into a truck.

 Wearing jeans and a Carhartt hoodie, Sherlock is 37, with an easy grin.